brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

     </code>
 </pre>

 As you can imagine, we'll use `util.py` to hold some of our general purpose utility functions like those used for data loading and managing.
 This is good practice because these functions will be used by several of our scripts.
-Next, let's create a new file called `train.py` and add the following code snippet.
+Next, lets create a new file called `train.py` and add the following code snippet.

 <pre class="code">
     <code class="python" data-wrap="false">